anjomro/thebackupper/README.md

   - Backup Paths:
     - Just mount everything you want to backup inside of /backup/ or subdirectories
   - Remote config
-    - Mount config file for rclone at `/remote.conf`
+    - Mount config file for rclone (generated earlier) at `/rc/rclone.conf`
   - Public Key
     - Mount Public Key at `public_key.pem`
     - If you dont whish to encrypt your Backup just omit the public key